 Personal liability mercilessly underestimated

-The start-up boom in Germany continues: More and more experts are taking the step into self-employment, startups and Company enter the market with innovative concepts and new services.
+The start-up boom in Germany continues: More and more experts are daring to take the step into self-employment, Startups and Company enter the market with innovative concepts and new services.
 For example, at the beginning of 2013 there were around 1,23 millions of self-employed in Germany, as the statistics portal Statista shows.
 By comparison, ten years ago it was just 533.000.

-But regardless of whether you are a new entrepreneur or an “old hand” in the self-employed business: In my damage experience I keep finding that personal liability is mercilessly underestimated when it comes to damage due to errors in the professional activity.
+But no matter if entrepreneur or “old hand” in self-employmentBusiness: In my claims practice, I find time and again that personal liability is mercilessly underestimated when damage occurs as a result of errors in connection with professional activity.

 Risk through legal and contractual liability

 However, the fact that the customer or third parties can take the independent service provider in the event of liability or recourse in the event of liability or recourse results from the statutory provisions - in particular the liability law in the BGB.
 Anyone who inflicts damage (personal injury, property or property damage) to another person is legally responsible by law.

 Then they come risks from contractual specifications of project brokers and clients, which freelancers often have to accept willy-nilly in a competitive market.
 They offer the opportunity to claim against the freelancer on the basis of contractual agreements and promises of performance, which can go beyond the statutory liability (speak: increased liability).

 Damage examples from the IT, creative and consulting practice

 The scope of the possible risks is also illustrated by the following: